-In addition, industry activity is high in the Corporation's areas of operations, as are the demand for and costs of personnel, equipment, power, services and resources.
-Any delay or inability to secure the necessary personnel, equipment, power, services or resources could result in the Corporation's actual production volumes being below its forecasts.
-Any such decrease in production volumes, or any significant increases in costs, could have a material adverse effect on the Corporation's financial condition, results of operations, cash flow and profitability.
+All of the Corporation's producing and undeveloped properties are geographically concentrated on the Montney/Doig Resource Play in Alberta.
+The demand for and costs of personnel, equipment, power, services and resources in the area are high, which could result in a delay or inability to secure such personnel, equipment, power, services and resources.
+Any delay or inability to secure the necessary personnel, equipment, power, services or resources could result in the Corporation's oil, natural gas and NGLs production volumes being below its forecasts.
+In addition, any such decrease in production volumes, or any significant increases in costs, could have a material adverse effect on the Corporation's financial condition, results of operations, cash flow and profitability.